EvoHull/Tapirs/docs/Running-Tapirs/run.md

+# RUNNING TAPIRS

 !!! warning "install and setup before running"
     These instructions are to run Tapirs after [installation](../Setting-up-Tapirs/installation.md) and [set up](../Setting-up-Tapirs/setup.md) have been carried out.

-# DRY RUN TAPIRS
+## DRY RUN TAPIRS

-Make sure you are in the top-level directory containing the snakefile then type `snakemake --use-conda -npr`  or `snakemake -s snakefile --use-conda --printshellcmds -n -k` to dry-run the workflow.
+Make sure you are in the top-level directory containing the snakefile then type `snakemake -npr --cores 1`  or `snakemake -s snakefile --printshellcmds -n -k --cores 1` to dry-run the workflow.

 If all has gone well Snakemake will report the jobs it needs to perform without any complaint.
 If not (as is common in most experiments) you will need to diagnose and fix any minor issues.
 Reading the [problem-solving](../Setting-up-Tapirs/problem-solving.md) documentation might help.
 Some errors are only detected in the real run, not the dry run, and they often concern the format of data files, as these have not been checked by a dry run.

-# RUN TAPIRS
+## RUN TAPIRS

-Run Tapirs with either the `snakemake --use-conda` or `snakemake -s snakefile --use-conda --printshellcmds` command
+Run Tapirs with either the `snakemake --printshellcmds --cores 4` command.
+Cores can be set to any number depending on your machine, and even basic machines should have 4.

-Tapirs should now run, processing the data from 01_demultiplexed, assigning taxonomy using blast, kraken2 and sintax, and writing reports.
+Tapirs should now run, processing the data, assigning taxonomy using blast and kraken2, and writing reports.

 When it finishes you should also ask it to write a report with the command `snakemake --report reports/snakemake_report.html`

-# EXCLUDE ANALYSES
+## EXCLUDE ANALYSES

-If you wish to run Tapirs without invoking one of analysis programs (eg SINTAX or Kraken2 or blast) then you can comment out the lines that refers to that method in  `rule All:` in the snakefile.
-Any rules that create outputs that are not required will be ignored.
+If you wish to run Tapirs without invoking one of analysis programs (eg Kraken2 or blast) then you can specify this in teh config file.

-Additionally you may wish to deactivate the snakefile for that methods; towards the bottom of the snakefile in the top level directory you will see a line such as:

-`include: "rules/sintax.smk"`

-to remove SINTAX comment this line out by prefixing with a hash # then save and rerun snakemake.

-# REMOVING FILES FROM PREVIOUS RUNS
+## REMOVING FILES FROM PREVIOUS RUNS

 Snakemake can clean away the files it has previously created.
 This is useful if you have reports and intermediate results from previous runs that you wish to remove before a new run.
 The Snakemake docs have a [FAQ on cleaning files](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-remove-all-files-created-by-snakemake-i-e-like-make-clean), in short though try `snakemake --delete-all-output` and add `--dry-run` the first time to check what will be removed before you do it.

 <hr>

-**REFERENCES**
+## **REFERENCES**

 Altschul, S. F. et al. (1990) ‘Basic local alignment search tool’, Journal of molecular biology, 215(3), pp. 403–410. [doi: 10.1016/S0022-2836(05)80360-2](https://doi.org/10.1016/S0022-2836(05)80360-2)